Serve live Clojure objects and link to them in a web navigator UI

-The simplest possible agent.
-Exposes (all-ns) as a navigable page — click into any namespace to see its public vars, arglists and docstrings.
-Install Clojure 1.12+ (brew install clojure on macOS), open a REPL with clj, and paste:
+The simplest possible agent: expose (all-ns) as a navigable page — click into any namespace to see its public vars, arglists and docstrings.
+Install Clojure 1.12+ (brew install clojure on macOS), start a REPL, and paste one line at a time:

 REPL